Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: The Hermite spectral viscosity method

 \section{The Hermite spectral viscosity method}

-It is well known that the entropy solution to \eqref{eqn-nonlinear conservation} can be obtained as the limit when the artificial introduced viscosity term vanishes.
-In this section, we shall introduce two appropriate viscosity terms $\epsilon\p_x\D_xu$ and $\e\L_\a u$.
+It is well known that the entropy solution to \eqref{eqn-nonlinear conservation} can be obtained as the limit when the {artificially} introduced viscosity term vanishes.
+In this section, we shall introduce two appropriate viscosity terms $\epsilon\p_x\D_xu$ and $\e\L_\a u$. {The convergences of both schemes {will} be shown under the assumption that the approximate solutions are uniformly bounded in $L^\infty$ norm.
+It is {well known} that the numerical solution {is bounded} in a finite interval, but not that in unbounded domain. {This interesting question will not be discussed in this paper}.}

 With the viscosity term $\e\p_x\D_xu$, the viscosity operator $Q_{m_N}$ has been introduced in the spectral scheme as in \cite{AR}, where only the high frequency terms appear in the artificial viscosity.
-The convergence of this scheme has been shown under the condition
+The convergence of this scheme has been shown under the condition \eqref{eqn-condition on xu_N}.
+The reasonableness of this condition { in the inviscid Burger's equation} has been verified in Table \ref{table-1}.